Amaury-Courjault/massive-spice/README.md

 # massive-spice
-A Media Player for Android
+A Music Player for Android

 ###### NB
 It's my first app, so be clement :)